mario-mueller/icis-2019/manuscript/icis-2019-posse.md

 increasing research interest on the phenomenon of POSSE [@Jacobides2018].

-In those ecosystems, developers make use of existing modules through a process of recombination and remixing when building modules, which they then contribute to the POSSE.
-Out of this process, two interconnected networks arise: (1) a hierarchy of _technical dependencies_ from one module to the next [@MacCormack2006], and (2) a social network of _actors_, contributing their skill and time to multiple modules [@Roberts2006].
-As developers as actors form relationships and contribute to different modules and thereby transfer knowledge, they might introduce new technical dependencies, therefore coupling the social and technical networks.
-Similarly, as new technical dependencies are introduced to a module, developer networks might change as well -- for instance by reporting bugs or seeking help.
-Studies have investigated the dynamics of changes of technical dependencies over time and whether or not to upgrade a dependency [@Bavota2013].
+In those ecosystems, developers make use of existing modules through a process of recombination and remixing when building new modules, which they then contribute to the POSSE.
+Out of this process, two interconnected networks arise:
+(1) a hierarchy of _technical dependencies_ from one module to the next [@MacCormack2006], and (2) a social network of _actors_, contributing their skill and time to multiple modules [@Roberts2006].
+As actors (i.e., developers) form social relationships by contributing to various modules, they might also introduce new technical dependencies, therefore coupling the social and technical networks.
+Similarly, as new technical dependencies are introduced to a module, the social networks of the actors might change as well -- for instance by reporting bugs or seeking help.
+Studies have investigated the dynamics of changes of technical dependencies over time and whether or not to upgrade a technical dependency [@Bavota2013].
 Similarly, social aspects such as relations among developers have been investigated as well, for example, with regard to the effects of prior collaboration [@Hahn2008] or how open source software teams are structured [@Crowston2006].